galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 >    ![data](images/ml_basics.png "Flow of a machine learning task.")

 There are multiple ways in which machine learning can be used to perform data analysis.
 They depend on the nature of data and the kind of data analysis.
 The following image shows the most popular ones.
+In [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) techniques, the categories of data records are known beforehand.
+But in [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning), the categories of data records are not known.

 >    ![data](images/variants_ml.png "Different types of machine learning.")

-In general, machine learning can be used in multiple real-life tasks by using applying its variants as depicted in the following image
+In general, machine learning can be used in multiple real-life tasks by using applying its variants as depicted in the following image.

 >    ![data](images/usage_ml.png "Real-life usage of machine learning.")

 The following image shows how a classification task is performed.
 The complete data is divided into training and test sets.
 The training set is used by a classifier to learn features.
-It results in a trained model and it is evaluated using the test set (unseen by the classifier during the training).
+It results in a trained model and its robustness (of learning) is evaluated using the test set (unseen by the classifier during the training).

 >    ![data](images/prediction.png "Supervised learning.")